aaron-tan/cimpleserver/README.md

 To compress a payload simply read the segments until you find the byte you want.
 Then read the length of the code and replace the byte with that bit code.
 Repeat for each byte in the payload and the result will be the compressed payload.

 To simplify this, I create a dictionary which maps each bit code to the byte value it represents.
 This is done with the `create_dict` function in **compress.c** which will read the bit code following the procedure above.
 This dictionary allows us to 'look-up' the bit code we want.
 I create an array of `struct bit_code` and for each byte we can simply call, for example, `code_arr[0x00]` and this will return the `struct bit_code` which contains the bit code we need as a member variable.

+## Decompression
+Huffman trees are used to decompress the payload with the function `create_huffman_tree`.
+A Huffman tree is a binary tree where a left node represents a 0 bit and a right node represents a 1 bit.
+These nodes are known as internal nodes.
+Every payload can be decompressed by traversing this binary tree until we get to a leaf node which contains the byte value that this bit code represents.
+Then we can simply replace the bit code with the byte value.
+We keep doing this for the whole length of the payload to decompress it all.

+We loop through the bit code array created for compression outlined above and for every bit in the bit code in the compression dictionary we create a binary tree where the left node represents a 0 bit and a right node represents a 1 bit.
+Once the bit code is completed a leaf node is created to represent the byte value and continue on until every byte value is represented.

+In order to destroy the huffman tree, we use a stack data structure and inorder traversal of the tree to free the nodes of the huffman tree.
+The algorithm for the inorder traversal basically works by traversing the leftmost nodes and pushing them onto the stack until we reach a leaf node (where left and right nodes are both null).
+When we get to a leaf node, we pop a node from the stack, free it, then traverse on the right nodes.
+We keep doing this until the stack is empty.